-Thanks for coming to my site.
+Thanks for visiting my website.

 I research how animals move across the world under increasing human threats and a changing climate and how this impacts the ecosystems they transverse.
 Another aspect of my research involves investigating how human activities and socio-economic practices influence where, when, where, who and why we collect biodiversity data in the age of big data.
 Often, I like to pursue interdisciplinary research teams trying to find ‘glues’ to couple disparate questions, disciplines and datasets.